-Exchange betting is a punter-to-punter process where, instead of betting with a bookie, your bet is actually taken on by another members of the exchange community.
-Therefore, theoretically you can have a bet with your friend, where he or she puts up the cash that you can win should your bet be successful.
+Exchange betting is a punter-to-punter process where, instead of betting with a bookie, your bet is actually taken on by other members of the exchange community.
+So theoretically you could have a bet with your friend, where he or she puts up the cash that you could win should your bet be successful.
 In this scenario you are backing a bet and your friend is laying the bet.

 The betting exchange is the portal in which these bets take place, so on one side of this process you have all the punters who chose to ‘back’ the bet and on the other side are punters who refute the bet and chose to ‘lay’ it.

 Here’s an example: Man Utd play Luton in the FA Cup.
 They are so likely to win that the market suggests they are 1/10 odds.
 If you’re not familiar with odds, that means you will need to deposit £10 into a pot in order to bet on Man Utd winning to get only £1 back (plus your tenner, minus commission).